QCDIS/NaaVRE-website/Readiness-level-framework.md

 # Readiness level framework for virtual labs in NaaVRE

-This draft version contains some parts with a high level of doubt, which are marked in <span style="color:green">green</span>.
+This draft version contains some revision questions, which are marked in <span style="color:green">green</span>.

 Version 1.0.0
-Published <span style="color:green">current date</span>

-<span style="color:green">This is a boring paragraph.
-Make it more lively.</span>
-The aim of this readiness level framework is to guide virtual lab developers by giving recommendations of what to include in their virtual lab and what to prioritize.
-The document first describes the content of virtual labs in [NaaVRE](https://naavre.net/) and contributions that can be made to create a common viewpoint of the software and the users.
-Next it describes four readiness levels in which the virtual lab can be.
-It then proceeds with checklists that guide virtual lab creators to get their virtual lab to the next readiness level.
+Notebook-as-a-VRE enables scientists to create their own virtual labs, by providing the infrastructure by providing the infrastructure for easy experiment design, modification, and execution.
+A collaborative effort between ecosystem specialists, computational scientists, and development and operations engineers ensures that virtual labs are optimized to support research effectively.

+Virtual labs evolve through distinct stages: Initially, development is the primary focus.
+As the lab matures, it transitions to support a first user, and ultimately, multiple users can conduct experiments within the environment.

+This readiness level framework assists researchers in building virtual labs by:
+- Defining the content of virtual labs.
+- Describing the roles involved in the development and use of a virtual lab.
+- Describing the progression of a virtual lab through readiness levels, highlighting milestones and requirements.

 ### Content of a virtual lab
 A virtual lab can contain four types of assets <span style="color:green">(Should we choose between the terms: resource & asset?
 Nanohub uses “resource”.
 Maybe we should discuss this with domain scientists)</span>: